Aventus-Network-Services/geth-trace-decoder/README.md

-# GethDebugger
+# Geth trace decoder

-Calltrace decoder for Geth with output formatters and demonstration app
+Call trace decoder for Geth with output formatter and demonstration app

 ## Prerequisites
-From the root and (/publicDemo) run
+From the root run
 ```
 npm install
 ```